cndesantana/Multifractal.jl/README.md

 # Multifractal.jl
-Library to calculate the multifractal spectrum of time series
+Julia Library with different methods to calculate the multifractal spectrum of time series

   ```